Ketamine Therapy And Cannabis: A Potentially Unhealthy Alliance

 If you are a healthcare provider, and would like to become a provider of Ketamine Therapy, consider enrolling in The Ketamine Academy’s online Ketamine Infusion Therapy training course to learn how.
 It would be an excellent decision for you, extremely helpful for others, and possibly save lives.
 The Ketamine Academy’s online program will surely benefit you and the mental health community.

-In conclusion, If you know of anyone suffering with treatment resistant depression, like I do, let them know that Ketamine therapy may be an option worth looking into.
+In conclusion, If you know of anyone suffering from treatment-resistant depression as I do, let them know that Ketamine therapy may be an option worth looking into.
 It continues to offer me relief from my depressive symptoms.

 I have been generating a Ketamine Providers and Locations list, and I update it regularly.
 Please visit my personal website for the full provider list.
 This list may help you find a clinic in your city or state.
 I update the provider list regularly.
 I highly recommend individuals contact me if you administer Ketamine or if you are aware of a Ketamine provider not in my directory; I will happily add new Ketamine clinics.

 Feel free to visit The Ketamine Academy to enroll in your dream today.
-If you are fascinated, but not yet ready to commit, I suggest the free trial to help you determine whether you want to invest in yourself and in this is new online Ketamine Infusion Training Course.
-Just think, if you enrolled in The Ketamine Academy your new clinic could easily be added to my directory for the grand opening!
+If you are fascinated but not yet ready to commit, I suggest the free trial to help you determine whether you want to invest in yourself and in this new online Ketamine Infusion Training Course.
+Just think, if you enrolled in The Ketamine Academy, your new clinic could easily be added to my directory for the grand opening!

 Ketamine offers hope.
 Becoming a Ketamine provider allows you to administer this hope to people like me.